Playground Safety for Kids

 Young children may be unaware of potentially dangerous situations and need an adult to warn and protect them.
 For example, a 2-year-old may walk behind a swing without noticing it’s being used.

 Older children like to test boundaries, and adults can point out unsafe behavior.
 You might recall instances from your childhood where friends roughhoused on the playset, and someone got hurt.
 Children might not realize that standing on a swing or sliding with a friend is unsafe.
 Adults can make sure kids properly use playground equipment and behave themselves.

 Also, parents and other caregivers can administer first aid immediately if a child is injured.
 They also know when to seek help.
 For example, if a child falls from a playset, they may need to go to the emergency room in case they suffered a concussion or other injury.
 Without an adult present, children might not recognize the urgency of a situation.

 Supervising does not necessarily mean you have to follow a school-aged child every inch of the way through a playset.
 Also, toddlers and babies should be kept away from play areas designed for older children.
-The NPPS suggests following the ABCs of supervision, which are:
+The NPPS suggests following the ABCs of supervision

 - Anticipate preventable problems and hazards.